Close Menu

 In recent days, several Xbox players have encountered a curious situation when reviewing their digital library: games marked as “owned” that no one remembers buying.
 They don’t appear as gifts, there are no charges on the account, and no family profile has acquired them.
 Yet, they’re there, ready to download.

-• You might be interested in: Get a new free Xbox expansion from the Store and save 35 euros
+• You might be interested: Get a free new Xbox expansion from the Store and save 35 euros

-This “mystery” has a concrete and fairly common explanation in the Xbox Store, and it often works in favor of the user.
+This “mystery” has a concrete explanation, quite common in the Xbox Store, and it often works in favor of the user.

-Games that may appear for free due to retroactive bundles
+Games that can appear for free due to retroactive bundles

-In the most recent cases, the titles that have appeared automatically in the library are:
+In recent cases, the titles that have appeared automatically in the library are:

 • Bramble: The Mountain King